Secure chat systems

 CoyIM is implemented in Go.
 Many other implementation languages open up the door for a large number of attacks; we try to minimise those risks by using Go.

-Does not leak message content but AFAICT does leak your contact list.
+It doesn’t leak message content, but as far as I can tell, it does leak your contact list.

-You can probably stop reading here; that should be enough chat clients to keep anyone busy and too many for fragmentation of your chat communities.
+We can probably stop reading here; that should be enough chat clients to keep anyone busy and too many for fragmentation of our chat communities.
 From here on, the suggestions get successively more esoteric and/or untested.

 iOS: Chatsecure